-Considered as one of Sir Alex’s rarest mistakes in his tenure as probably the best manager the footballing world has ever seen, there did exist a point of time when Paul Pogba was considered as a lesser priority to the likes of Park Ji-Sung, Ashley Young and Tom Cleverley in his stint with Manchester United.
+Considered one of Sir Alex’s rarest mistakes in his tenure as probably the best manager the footballing world has ever seen, there did exist a point of time when Paul Pogba was considered a lesser priority to the likes of Park Ji-Sung, Ashley Young and Tom Cleverley in his stint with Manchester United.

 Mario Gotze to Borussia Dortmund

 The world cup winning midfielder who scored the winning goal in the final to send the whole of Germany into ecstasy, broke the hearts of Dortmund fans all around the world when he announced his departure to join the Bavarians at the Allianz.
-The blow came at the time when both clubs were to compete against each other in an all German Uefa Champions League final.
+The blow came at the time when both clubs were to compete against each other in an all-German UEFA Champions League final.

-However joining the most prestigious club didn’t turn out to be the dream move the speedy midfielder thought it would be.
+However, joining the most prestigious club didn’t turn out to be the dream move the speedy midfielder thought it would be.

 Soon he found himself having to make himself comfortable on the sidelines at Bayern, before his patience ran out and he gathered up the courage to return to the club he once deserted.

-“I go back to face a difficult path in my home of Dortmund, I will need to convince all fans and people,” was the statement the 24 year-old released to the Media upon his return.
+“I go back to face a difficult path in my home of Dortmund, I will need to convince all fans and people,” was the statement the 24-year-old released to the Media upon his return.